 Prostate cancer cells are like other living organisms—they need fuel to grow and survive.
 Because the hormone testosterone serves as the main fuel for prostate cancer cell growth, it’s a common target for therapeutic intervention in men with the disease.

 The majority of cells in prostate cancer tumors respond to the removal of testosterone.
-But some cells grow independent of testosterone and remain unaffected by hormone therapy.
+But some cells gain the ability to grow in a low-testosterone environment and remain unaffected by hormone therapy.
 As these hormone-independent cells continue to grow unchecked, hormone therapies have less and less of an effect on the growth of the tumor over time.

 For this reason, hormone therapy is not a perfect strategy in the fight against prostate cancer, and it does not cure the disease.
 It also carries some unwanted toxicities.
 But it remains an important step in the process of managing advancing disease, and it will likely be a part of every man’s therapeutic regimen at some point during his fight against recurrent or advanced prostate cancer.

 The timing of when to start hormone therapy once the PSA begins to rise is an individual decision and one that should be discussed with your doctor.

 The most common types of hormone therapy are described below.
 Although each option is effective at controlling prostate cancer growth, the loss of testosterone confers significant side effects in nearly all men.
 These side effects range from hot flashes and loss of bone density to mood swings, weight gain, and erectile dysfunction.
 Learn more about the side effects of hormone therapy—and how to manage or minimize them.

 Orchiectomy—About 90% of testosterone is produced by the testicles.
 So orchiectomy—the surgical removal of the testicles—is an effective solution to blocking testosterone release.
 This approach has been used successfully since the 1940s.
 Because it’s permanent and irreversible, most men opt for drug therapy instead.